mrmanc/stackedit.io.test/_posts/2017-09-15-lead-developer-conference-2017.md

 Since I saw this talk it's something I'm constantly aware of doing and actively trying to stop.
 It can be very hard, especially if you know you'll get a laugh or get to be the centre of attention.
 We don't truly have conversations unless both parties are actively trying to, we generally just take turns talking at each other.

->‘The opposite of talking isn’t listening, it’s waiting’ - Fran Lebowitz
+> The opposite of talking isn’t listening, it’s waiting
+>
+> —Fran Lebowitz

 As a manager your customer is your employee, therefore you should strive to understand them in the same way you should understand your customer base.